 Upperclass law students use LSU's registration system (called REGGIE) to schedule upcoming classes, make any later schedule changes, and to choose additional services fees.
-These selections are wholly the students' responsibility, with the exception of incoming freshmen, who will not schedule their own classes or make schedule changes their first year.
+These selections are the students' responsibility, with the exception of incoming freshmen, who will not schedule their own classes or make schedule changes their first year.

 REGGIE can be accessed via any touch-tone telephone by dialing 57T-IGER or via a computer with Internet access using your Personal Access Web Services (PAWS) logon ID.
-To register by computer you must have a PAWS account, which can be set up by calling 57T-IGER or 578-4437.
-It takes at least two hours to have the account set up.
-Also, as you use your PAWS account, remember to exit the Internet browser when you are finished.
+As you use your PAWS account, remember to exit the Internet browser when you are finished.
 If you leave it open, someone else might access your PAWS account.